Smita Thackerayji & Sri Sri Tulsiji Maharaj inaugurate the International Samudra Mahaarti Foundation - www.lokmattimes.com

 Smita Thackerayji & Sri Sri Tulsiji Maharaj inaugurate the International Samudra Mahaarti Foundation

-The International Samudra Mahaarti Foundation, under the guidance of Tulsiji Maharaj and Smt.
-Smita Thackeray Ji , is dedicated to a unique and ambitious mission.
-For the first time in the world , the Foundation will perform the Mahaarti in honor of Samudra Dev, the revered sea deity, through sacred ceremonies and rituals conducted at sea fronts.
+The International Samudra Mahaarti Foundation, under the guidance of Tulsiji Maharaj and Smita Thackeray, is dedicated to a unique and ambitious mission.
+For the first time in the world, the Foundation will perform the Mahaarti in honor of Samudra Dev, the revered sea deity, through sacred ceremonies and rituals conducted at sea fronts.
 This initiative aims to raise awareness about the importance of the oceans, inspiring respect for this vital resource and encouraging collective efforts for its preservation.

 The Foundation also seeks to foster cultural unity by bringing together people from diverse backgrounds to participate in these rituals, promoting global harmony through shared spiritual and cultural practices.